-Stev: Not with loads of experience but were you nervous in the beginning when you realized how much responsibility you actually have back then?
+Stev: Not with loads of experience but were you nervous in the beginning when you realized how much responsibility you actually had back then?

 Stev: Did you ever fuck up?
-I’m sorry.
+Swear jar, I’m sorry.

 Tony: You know I wouldn’t say all the time.